Reviews You Can Rely On

 During the testing process, we found the Columbia Bugaboot III to be a high-performance winter boot at an affordable price.
 This lightweight winter boot has plenty of warmth, weather protection, and traction for most winter conditions.
 One tester shares his experience, “I wore these boots in frigid conditions in the Colorado Rockies, and my feet never got cold.”
 In our warmth testing, they came head-to-head with the UGG Butte, although the Butte edged ahead slightly in weather protection.
 However, the Bugaboot III features a 7-inch shaft height and water protection up to the top, which is plenty of protection for most winter weather conditions.
 These boots are among the most comfortable we have ever tested, with soft fleece-lined insulation that molds to your feet over time.
 According to one member of our testing team, “They are downright comfortable.
 Immediately after putting them on, I never wanted to wear another snow boot.”

-If you need a taller shaft and better traction, our first choice is The North Face Chilkat V 400, which is not much more expensive.
+While these boots offer terrific comfort and warmth, we question their long-term durability due to tailoring discrepancies.
+The seam where the leather upper meets the rubber sole overlaps in places, creating a lip that can catch on branches and other obstacles.
+We had no problems during testing, and we didn't notice any wear, but the inconsistency of the seams left us doubting their longevity.
+They provide great performance and aren't too bulky, but some testers found them less aesthetically pleasing.
+If you need a taller shaft and better traction, our top recommendation is The North Face Chilkat V 400, which is not much more expensive.
 Alternately, the Merrell Thermo Chill Mid has some of the best traction we've found in a winter boot.
 Its price is comparable to the Bugaboot, but they are not as warm or weather-protective.
-The Columbia Bugaboot IIIs are the best option if you need solid boots for harsh winter weather and are shopping on a budget.
+The Columbia Bugaboot III is the best option if you need solid boots for harsh winter weather at a budget-friendly price.

 Read more: Columbia Bugaboot III review